stoeckley/Eat-Static/README.md

   {:age 0, :make "GM"}
   {:age 0, :make "GM"}]}
 ```
-If you want to tweak the defaults, just use the ordinary ```make-``` version as shown above with any additional or overridden parameters, or use ```vmake``` to make a vector of makes with the same tweaks:
+If you want to tweak the defaults or supply the required parameters, just use the ordinary ```make-``` version with any additional or overridden parameters, or use ```vmake``` to make a vector of makes with the same tweaks:
 ```clojure
 (def new-white-cars (vmake car {:color :white} 5))